 At Cognitive FX, we treat hundreds of patients for post-concussion syndrome every year.
 95% of them experience statistically verified restoration of brain function after the end of the week.
 Sometimes our treatment program is all that patients need, but other times we refer them to specialists (including, when appropriate, chiropractors) to continue working on specific areas, like vision, hormones, vestibular function, mental health, or neck pain.

 We’re familiar with the ways that a chiropractor can and can’t help our patients.
 So, to help you determine whether you should see a chiropractor for your PCS, we explain the following in this post:

 If you’re experiencing symptoms that won’t go away after a concussion, we can help.
 On average, our patients show up to 75% improvement after one week of treatment.
-To learn about diagnosis and treatment options, sign up for a free consultation.
+To learn about diagnosis and treatment options, sign up for a consultation.

 What all these causes have in common is that they can interfere with communication pathways in the brain (dysfunctional neurovascular coupling, which we explain below).
 Depending on the injury, you might also struggle with dysautonomia, hormone problems, neck problems, and issues with your vision and vestibular systems.
 All of these issues can cause PCS symptoms.
 They are usually interrelated, which means it’s hard to resolve symptoms without resolving all of those causes at the same time.
 Here’s a closer look at each of those causes.

 A concussion causes inflammation and microstructural damage in the brain.
 This damage can interfere with neurovascular coupling, the relationship between neurons and the blood vessels that supply them with the right amount of oxygen at the right time to do their jobs.